Back to Blog

 The time cost

-Let's say you are reasonably competent with WordPress and you do updates carefully — testing in staging first, doing a backup, applying updates, spot-checking the site afterward.
-Done well, this takes 1–2 hours per month, minimum.
+Done carefully — testing in staging first, doing a backup, applying updates, spot-checking the site afterward — this takes 1–2 hours per month, minimum.
 That does not include incident response when something breaks, which adds unpredictable time.

-For a business owner whose time is worth $75–$200/hour, spending 2 hours per month on website maintenance costs $150–$400/month in opportunity cost — often more than a professional care plan.
+For a business owner whose time is worth $75–$200/hour, spending 2 hours per month on website maintenance costs $150–$400/month in opportunity cost.
+That's often more than a professional care plan.

 The learning curve